artsy/hokusai/README.md

 ### Working with Images

-* `hokusai build` - Build the latest docker image for the project.
-* `hokusai pull` - Pull images for your project from your AWS ECR repo.
-* `hokusai push` - Push a locally built image to your AWS ECR repo.
+* `hokusai push` - Build and push and image to the AWS ECR project repo.
-* `hokusai images` - List all project images in your local docker registry.
+* `hokusai images` - List all image tags in the AWS ECR project repo.

 ### Working with Kubernetes
 Hokusai uses `kubectl` to connect to Kubernetes.
 You first need to make sure `kubectl` is installed and you have proper config setup for connecting to your Kubernetes.
 Hokusai `install` commands provide basic setup for this: